 Emergency glucagon is a medical tool that can save your life during severe hypoglycemia.
 Generally, emergency glucagon would be used on you by a caregiver or family member.

 Glucagon is a hormone that tells your liver to quickly release stored sugar into your bloodstream.
 If your blood sugar is so low that you can no longer eat and drink or you’ve lost consciousness and potentially seizing, today’s modern emergency glucagon options, such as nasal glucagon, can be given to you quickly and easily.

 However, in some instances for an older adult with diabetes, it may be best for your family member or caregiver to call 911 regardless of having emergency glucagon on hand.

-“If a patient with type 2 diabetes is taking insulin, we prescribe emergency glucagon 99% of the time,” explains Marcey Robinson, MS, RD, CSSD, CDE, BC-ADM, co-founder of Achieve Health & Performance.
-“It really depends on the patient’s age, the caregiver’s age, and their ability to learn when and how to use glucagon.”
+“If a patient with type 2 diabetes is taking insulin, we prescribe emergency glucagon 99 percent of the time,” explains Marcey Robinson, MS, RD, CSSD, CDE, BC-ADM, co-founder of Achieve Health & Performance.
+“It really depends on the patient’s age, the caregiver’s age and their ability to learn when and how to use glucagon.”

 Robinson says many of her patients—and a large percentage of the overall population of people with type 2 diabetes—are at least 70 years old.
 Using emergency glucagon during the stress of severe hypoglycemia may be more than an older caregiver can handle.

 Important to note, however, is that many emergency services in the United States do not carry or are not allowed to use any form of glucagon that requires them to puncture a patient’s skin (like with an auto-injector).
 Because of this, it is best to still have glucagon on hand so that emergency services personnel can use an individual’s glucagon or help instruct a caregiver on how to use it.